scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

    })

-Once the dataset is collected for this study, we can then pass it through the schema to validate the hypothesis that the group receiving the pill increases physical endurance, as measured by running duration.
+Once the dataset is collected for this study, we can then pass it through the schema to validate the hypothesis that the group receiving the drug increases physical endurance, as measured by running duration.

 As of version ``0.4.0``, the suite of built-in hypotheses is limited to the